 Better for the planet

-If every person in the world is committed to reduce their paper usage and recycling it would make a big difference in deforestation and reduce the paper waste pilling up at landfills.
+If every person in the world is committed to reducing their paper usage and recycling, it would make a big difference in deforestation and reduce the paper waste pilling up at landfills.

 Reduce clutter around your home

-You will also have less clutter around house with no signs of papers stacked up in different place and old dusty filing cabinets full of old irrelevant paper documents.
+You will also have less clutter around the house with no signs of papers stacked up in different places and old dusty filing cabinets full of old irrelevant paper documents.

 Stay relaxed and organized

-Check out other ways of helping our fragile planet here.
+Check out other easy ways of living smarter and helping our fragile planet here.